 The question I am asked most frequently is…

 “How did you get started in makeup?”
 The answer is that I learned makeup because, at the time, I was not able to find anyone to teach me how to properly apply mine in a way that respected and flattered my features, age, and skin tone.
 Up to that point, I had not been interested in wearing makeup since high school so I was quite out of practice (not that I was especially good at it even back in the day).
 But I was interested in updating my look as I had experienced some milestones and felt it was time to start putting a little effort in to my personal presentation.
 This was 2007 and the YouTube beauty community was in it’s infancy.
+I still wasn’t seeing a lot of diversity in makeup.
 I had watched a few videos but there was still relatively little content compared to what it has grown into today.
 I then became obsessed with the style of Robert Jones, who was doing exquisite bridal artistry.
-Hi style and artistry ultimately inspired me to become a wedding makeup artist, but not just for Asians.
+His style and artistry ultimately inspired me to become a wedding makeup artist, but not just for Asians.
 My goal was to enhance the beauty of any woman who sat in my chair.
 That is how About Face MakeUp Artistry came to be in our little corner of Hampton Roads, VA.

 I am so honored and appreciative to have clients who recognize the training and dedication required to artfully create beautiful bridal makeup for all members of the bridal party regardless of ethnicity or age.
 The gorgeous bridal party featured here is a perfect example of deep diversity of ethnicity, skin tone, and skin type.
 Each client had their unique challenge areas which they wanted to address as well as their own favorite features they wanted to highlight.
 As a point of pride and professionalism I was so pleased to know that I possessed the talent and skill set to ensure each of these ladies were beautiful and confident when they left my chair.